thehui87/Learning-Godot/devel_volunteers.md

 What kind of AI APIS are the most useful in the industry?
 Help defining this would, again, be appreciated.

+## Editor Plugins

+### Documenting Plugins

+Most of the plug-in API is undocumented and it's not obvious how it works.
+Help with this would be very appreciated.

+### Example Plugins

+Godot supports plugins in the editor, but none exists yet.
+Example plugins for simple features might be a nice starting point.

+### Terrain Plugin

+The engine lacks support for an editable terrain, this could be done easily with a plugin.

 ## Contacting developers